Thecave3/group_chat/README.md

 Officially we're coding only UNIX client, but maybe we'll create also the Windows client.

-Server side is by Giorgio Dramis (che puzza).
+Server side is by Giorgio Dramis.
 Client side is by Andrea Lacava.